sTechLab/VoterFraud2020/README.md

 *Detailed instructions and script coming soon*

+Note: tweets from suspended users will not be available for hydration.
+We believe it's in the [public interest](https://www.propublica.org/article/why-we-published-parler-users-videos-capitol-attack) to make these tweets available.
+We will share those tweets with published academic researchers; email us for details.

 # Data description
 The columns in the data are described below.
 See the paper (to-do: link to PDF) for more details, or explore the [project website](http://voterfraud2020.io) for additional descriptive statistics.